qupath/qupath-docs/docs/scripting/workflows.md

 Right-clicking on any entry within a `Workflow` allows some minor editing, e.g. to remove an entry or shift it up or down.

 :::{figure} images/workflow_editing.png
-:align: center
-:class: shadow-image
+:class: shadow-image small-image
-:width: 40%

-Editing a workflow.
+Editing a workflow
 :::

 :::{TIP}